kadavilrahul/chrome_remote_desktop_and_xrdp/README.md

 # Chrome Remote Desktop Installer

-This is an automated installer for Chrome Remote Desktop that works across different Linux distributions.The script will automatically:
+This is an automated installer for Chrome Remote Desktop that works across different Linux distributions.
+The script will automatically:
+1. Deploy Chrome Remote Desktop with a single command
-1. Detect your Linux distribution and package manager
+2. Detect your Linux distribution and package manager
-2. Run the appropriate installation script
+3. Run the appropriate installation script
-3. Set up Chrome Remote Desktop with XFCE desktop environment
+4. Set up Chrome Remote Desktop with XFCE desktop environment
-4. Create a new user for remote access
+5. Create a new user for remote access
+6. Install firefox browser
-5. Provide instructions for final setup
+7. Provide instructions for final setup

 ## Supported Distributions